-PLC is a newly formed Florida entity along with its affiliates (BHM), do not and have not operated in Florida, and therefore the applicant has no operating history in Florida.
+PLC is a newly formed Florida entity and has no operating history in Florida.

 d.
 Rule 59C-1.036 (5) Utilization Reports.
 Within 45 days after the end of each calendar quarter, facilities with nursing facility beds licensed under Chapter 400, Florida Statutes shall report to the Agency, or its designee, the total number of patient days, which occurred in each month of the quarter, and the number of such days that were Medicaid patient days.